 All ports and connections are opened and managed by processes in the operating system.
 For example, Apache is a web server and uses TCP 80 for listening to HTTP requests.
 We can list processes id of given connection or port with

 > netstat -o

 Display Connection or Ports Process Name

 Like the previous example, we can list established connection or listening port process name with

 -b option.
 But this option requires Administrator privileges.

 We can see from the output that

 chrome.exe. established a connection with a remote host over

 Display Fully Qualified Domain Name

-netstat command list hostnames in a simple manner and with a fast way.
+netstat will list hostnames in a simple manner and in a fast way.
 It can skip some domain names too.
 We can for

 netstat to print fully qualified domain names with